New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 Let $S_k(N)$ denote the space of holomorphic cusp forms of weight $k$ and level $\Gamma_0(N)$.
 Denote by $\mc B_{k}(N)$ an orthonormal basis for $S_k(N)$.
 Then the Bergman kernel for the space $S_k(N)$ is given by

 The size of the space $S_k(N)$ is then measured by

-From the work of Michel-Ullmo \cite{michel1998points} and later by Kramer-Jorgensson \cite{jorgenson2004bounding} we know that for $k=2$ and square-free $N$, the bounds $\sup(S_2(N)) \ll \tau_5(N) \log N$ and $\ll 1$ respectively.
+From the work of Michel-Ullmo \cite{michel1998points} and later by Kramer-Jorgensson \cite{jorgenson2004bounding} it is known that for $k=2$ and square-free $N$, the bounds $ \displaystyle \sup(S_2(N)) \ll \tau_5(N) \log N$ and $\ll 1$ respectively, hold.
+Here $\tau_5(N) = \sum_{abcde=n}1$.
 Whereas Michel-Ullmo use the spectral Large sieve, Kramer-Jorgensson use the heat kernel method to arrive at the above bounds.
-Steiner has shown for $k>2$ the hybrid result $\sup(S_k(N)) \ll_A 1+\nu_N \, k^{-A}$ for any $A>0$.
+Steiner has shown for $k>2$ the hybrid result $ \displaystyle \sup(S_k(N)) \ll_A 1+\nu_N \, k^{-A}$ for any $A>0$.
 Here $\nu_N \ll N \log N$ denotes the index of $\Gamma_0(N)$ in $\sltwo$.
-From this, it is not clear whether one gets a bound $O_k(1)$ (as obtained when $k=2$), as the implied constant depends on $A$ and $k$ is fixed.
+From this, it is not clear whether one gets a bound $O_k(1)$ (which is expected), as the implied constant depends on $A$ and $k$ is fixed.
 However, we note that Steiner's result is quite general—valid for all real weights and congruence subgroups.

 In an appendix to this paper -- see the Introduction, subsection~\ref{intro-app} and Section~\ref{appendix} -- we will prove in particular the bound $\displaystyle \sup(S_\kappa(N)) \asymp_k 1$ e.g., for all $N$ square-free and for all $\kappa \ge 5/2$, which could be half-integral.